Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 Table 4: Cohort (multigroup) invariance results

-To identify the source of non-invariance, we inspected univariate score tests using lavTestScore.
-The largest misfit was concentrated in the thresholds of the effort-perception item, indicating that cohort differences are driven less by the factor structure than by differential category functioning in this specific indicator.
-Substantively, primary and secondary students appear to use the response options differently when assessing whether effort is rewarded in society, consistent with developmental and socialization processes through which older students may adopt a more critical view of the extent to which effort translates into success.
+To locate the source of cross-cohort non-invariance, we inspected univariate score tests from lavTestScore for the threshold-invariant model.
+The largest localized violations were concentrated in the thresholds of the perceived-effort item, especially the second threshold (\(\chi^2=10.12, p=.001\)), with the first threshold also among the top contributors (\(\chi^2=7.55, p=.006\)).
+Substantively, the younger and older cohorts appear to use the response options differently when judging whether effort is rewarded in society, consistent with socialization processes through which older students may adopt a more critical view of how far effort translates into success.

 Table 5: Conditional longitudinal invariance by cohort level